 Oliver Wendell Holmes, The Autocrat at the Breakfast Table.
 (1858), 5

-But what would happen if critical thinking skills actually were effectively taught?
+But imagine what would happen if critical thinking skills actually were effectively taught?
 Suppose at least some of the youngsters begin skillfully scrutinizing things that really matter.
 Things like common customs, moral principles, and religious beliefs.
-Imagine they critically examine the values that direct our lives and define the good, the true, the beautiful?
+In other words, imagine they critically examine the values that direct our lives and define the good, the true, the beautiful?
 They would certainly be thinking critically.
 But would educators who encouraged this receive hearty congratulations?
 Or would they have to flee a rampaging mob of angry, torch-wielding villagers?

 Some argue it isn't necessary to tackle sensitive issues.
 They say that by making youngsters more aware of crucial thinking skills, they will, sooner or later, bring these tools to bear on the deep assumptions and basic authorities that govern their lives.
 But there are ample reasons to think they won't.
-Not usually.
-Too many things, such as the psychological and emotional turmoil, as well as fear, that critical thought provokes, blocks this transfer of learning.
-If you want students to really think critically, you must provide them with direct and well focused and vitally important opportunities to do so.
+Not usually, anyway.
+Too many factors, such as the psychological and emotional turmoil, as well as the fear, that critical thought provokes, block this transfer of learning.
+If you want students to really think critically, you must provide them with direct, well focused and vitally important opportunities to do so.

 The trouble is, if educators were to do this, they had better be prepared to find another job.
 And we're assuming teachers are actually capable of critical thought themselves, much less communicate it to students.
 Most probably aren't.

-Keep in mind, many politicians will say or do nearly anything to get elected.
+Keep in mind, most politicians will say or do nearly anything to get elected.
 And that ultimately results in some ridiculous school-related legislation.
-In some states, for instance, classroom consideration of a topic that could theoretically distress a student, possibly make them feel guilty for, say, being white, is now legally verboten.
-And this style of thought-policing is popular with right wing elements of the broad masses and politicians who push it in order to benefit at the polls.
-Of course the left-wing "woke" crowd has their own list of topics that must not be critically considered.
+In some states, for instance, classroom consideration of a topic that might distress a student, possibly even make them feel guilty for, say, being white, is now legally verboten.
+This style of thought-policing is popular with right wing elements of the broad masses and politicians who push it in order to benefit at the polls.
+Plus the left-wing "woke" crowd has their own list of topics that must not be critically considered.

 No comments: